-In 2014, the nomination committee of Erste Group Bank AG's supervisory board approved a group-wide target to have 35% women in board and B-1 positions (combined) by 2019 and a second target of 35% women in supervisory boards by 2019.
-This is a group-wide target which is aggregated from the following entities: Erste Group Bank AG, Erste Bank der oesterreichischen Sparkassen AG, Česká spořitelna, a.s., Slovenská sporiteľňa, a.s., Erste Bank Hungary Zrt., Erste Bank Croatia, Erste Bank Serbia, Banca Comercială Română S.A.
+In 2014, the nomination committee of Erste Group Bank AG's supervisory board approved a target for the main banking subsidiaries to have 35% women in board and B-1 positions (combined) by 2019 and a second target of 35% women in supervisory boards by 2019.
+The following entities contribute to the target: Erste Group Bank AG (Holding), Erste Bank Oesterreich, Česká spořitelna, Slovenská sporiteľňa, Erste Bank Hungary, Erste Bank Croatia, Erste Bank Serbia, Banca Comercială Română.
 While the target does not apply individually to the aforementioned entities, they are encouraged to align with the group target.
+A key instrument for increasing the number of women in senior management positions is a better gender and age balance in its talent and succession pools.